Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 Use these in your POI (see the [porPOIse: Layer and POI configuration quick reference](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md#-hidden-histories) for details):

-- URL for asset bundle - Add this to your POI to be able to access the fence prefabs: www.arpoise.com/AB/fencetest.ace
+- "URL for asset bundle" www.arpoise.com/AB/fencetest.ace - Add this URL to your POI in the field to be able to access the fence prefabs.
-- URL for manifest file - Open this in a browser to find the Prefab names: www.arpoise.com/AB/fencetest.manifest
+- To find out the names of the fence prefabs, copy and paste the URL for the manifest file www.arpoise.com/AB/fencetest.manifest into a browser.
+Note that it is simply the URL for the asset bundle, but replacing the file type **.ace** with the file type **.manifest**

 .
 ## On the layer webpage: